The Red Skies Music Ensemble combines music, theater and scholarship,

 through research and performance

-Artistic Director/Curator Trudy Williams and Curator/Music Director George Boziwick create and produce original research-based programs that are entertaining and educational for general and expert audiences.
-Using The Red Skies Music Ensemble's Public History/Public Musicology Performance Model, each program presents in a single setting through the lens of music, an engaging research-based narrative, live music, theatrical vignettes and large screen images of archival materials and artifacts.
-These elements are combined in a humanities approach to bring the audience on an experiential journey that connects the dots between fascinating historical and cultural facts and interpretations, many of which have been dimmed in social memory, omitted, or hidden in plain sight.
-Programs include a sing-along component and conclude with a Q&A, often with a guest expert.
+Artistic Director/Curator Trudy Williams and Curator/Music Director George Boziwick create and produce original research-based programs that are entertaining and educational for general audiences.
+Using The Red Skies Music Ensemble's Public History/Public Musicology Performance Model, each program presents in a single setting through the lens of music, an engaging research-based narrative of facts and interpretations, live music, theatrical vignettes and large screen images of archival materials and artifacts.
+These elements are combined in a humanities approach to bring the audience on an experiential journey that connects the dots between then and now by fascinating historical and cultural facts and interpretations, many of which have been dimmed in social memory, omitted, or hidden in plain sight.
+Programs include a sing-along component and conclude with a Q/A.

 We welcome the chance to create new programs or adapt our existing ones for libraries, museums, historical societies, and educational institutions, related to their archives, artifacts, special collections, and exhibits, as well as for independent scholars, curators, researchers, and community members. < More: The Red Skies Tent >

-The Red Skies Music Ensemble co-founders commit to producing programs, and seeking places for performance, that share our commitment to diversity, equity, inclusion, accessibility and indigenous land acknowledgement in their values, practices and staffing.
+The Red Skies Music Ensemble co-founders commit to seeking places for performance that share our commitment to diversity, equity, inclusion, accessibility and indigenous land acknowledgement in their values and practices.

 We welcome the chance to create new programs or adapt our existing ones for libraries, museums, historical societies, and educational institutions, related to their archives, artifacts, special collections, and exhibits, as well as for independent scholars, curators, researchers, and community members. < More: The Red Skies Tent >

-The Red Skies Music Ensemble co-founders commit to producing programs, and seeking places for performance, that share our commitment to diversity, equity, inclusion, accessibility and indigenous land acknowledgement in their values, practices and staffing.
+The Red Skies Music Ensemble co-founders commit to seeking places for performance that share our commitment to diversity, equity, inclusion, accessibility and indigenous land acknowledgement in their values and practices.

-Trudy Williams (Artistic Director, Curator, Co-Founder) holds a PhD in Developmental Psychology from the City University of New York.
-In 2009, Trudy's love of music, community theater, American History, museums and libraries, led her develop a model for directly bringing to the stage, in humanities-based public history/public musicology shows, research results and meanings found in the archives, collections and exhibits of museums, libraries and historical societies.
-Using music of a times as the portal, audiences are taken on an experiential journey that connects the dots between then-and-now fascinating historical and cultural facts and interpretations, many of which have been dimmed in social memory, omitted, or hidden in plain sight.
-This model combines in a ninety-minute show a research-based narrative, live music, theatrical vignettes, large screen artifact images, and an audience participation part, to give audiences a multi-sensory engagement with the collections, archival material and exhibits of big and small museums, libraries and historical societies.
+Trudy Williams, PhD (Artistic Director, Curator, Co-Founder) In 2009, Trudy's love of music, community theater and American history led her to develop a performance model for bringing humanities-based public history/public musicology to the stage in shows that engage general audiences with the materials and meanings found in the archives, collections and exhibits of museums, libraries and historical societies, big and small.
+Using music of a times as the portal, audiences are taken on an experiential journey that connects the dots between then-and-now through fascinating historical and cultural facts and interpretations, many of which have been dimmed in social memory, omitted, or hidden in plain sight.
+This multi-sensory model combines in a ninety-minute show a research-based narrative, live music, theatrical vignettes, large screen artifact images, and an audience sing-along component.
+Cast and crew: recruited locally.
 In 2010 she invited George Boziwick, a long time musical friend, to join her in co-founding The Red Skies Music Ensemble to put the model in action.
-In 2017, she presented the model at the Annual Meeting of the National Council on Public History (NCPH).
-In 2019 Trudy received an American Antiquarian Society Visiting Fellowship for Historical Research by Creative and Performing Artists and Writers for her program currently in development: Complex Harmony: Music, Walt Whitman, and the Railroads.
-For more about this program, see Artists In The Archives/American Antiquarian Society.
+In 2019 Trudy received the American Antiquarian Society Fellowship for Historical Research by Creative and Performing Artists and Writers for her show Complex Harmony: Music, Walt Whitman, and the Railroads currently in development for 2027.
+To find out more, see Artists In The Archives/American Antiquarian Society.

-Trudy plays acoustic-electric bass in a variety of styles and settings (concerts, contra dances, and home music making) as well as improvisational piano.
-She is a member of the community-based Fiddle Orchestra of Western Massachusetts.
+Trudy plays electric-acoustic bass in a variety of styles and settings (concerts, contra dances, and home music making) as well as improvisational piano.
+She lives in Leeds, MA, and is a member of the community-based Fiddle Orchestra of Western Massachusetts, and the Machine Shop Jam Band.

-Trudy plays acoustic-electric bass in a variety of styles and settings (concerts, contra dances, and home music making) as well as improvisational piano.
-She is a member of the community-based Fiddle Orchestra of Western Massachusetts.
+Trudy plays electric-acoustic bass in a variety of styles and settings (concerts, contra dances, and home music making) as well as improvisational piano.
+She lives in Leeds, MA, and is a member of the community-based Fiddle Orchestra of Western Massachusetts, and the Machine Shop Jam Band.

 George Boziwick (Curator, Musical Director, Co-Founder) is a composer whose works have been widely performed.
 His composition Magnificat is published by C.F.
 Peters, and his music is recorded on the Opus One label.
 He holds an MA in music composition from Hunter College and a Master of Library Service from Columbia University.
 George retired from The New York Public Library for the Performing Arts at Lincoln Center in 2017 after a 31 year career as a music librarian, the last 11 years as Chief of the Music Division.
 He has helped bring in major collections to the Library including those of Meredith Monk, Leon Kirchner, Jerry Bock and the American Music Center score collection.
 George has delivered papers and moderated sessions at major conferences, and has contributed articles on music and musicians to Notes: The Journal of the Music Library Association, American Music, the Routledge Encyclopedia of the Blues and the New Grove Dictionary of Music and Musicians.